Miguel Cuaderno Sr.

-Miguel Cuaderno Sr. (December 12, 1890 – January 14, 1975) was the 17th Finance Secretary of the Philippines under Manuel Roxas and the first Governor of the Central Bank of the Philippines from 1949 to 1960.
+Miguel Pascual Cuaderno Sr. (December 12, 1890 – January 14, 1975) was the Finance Secretary of the Philippines under Manuel Roxas from November 25, 1946 to January 2, 1949 and the first Governor of the Central Bank of the Philippines from 1949 to 1960.

 Biography

 Don Miguel was born in Manila on December 12, 1890.
 His parents were Protacio Cuaderno of Manila and Francisca Rey Hipolito Pascual of Balanga.
 He grew up in the ancestral home of the Pascuals in Talisay, Balanga.
 Cuaderno finished his Commerce course from the Liceo de Manila, and his Law degree from the Philippine Law School as valedictorian.
 He passed the Bar examinations in 1919 as second placer.
 While employed as professional lecturer of Law at the Philippine Law School and lecturer in banking and finance at the Far Eastern University and University of the East (1922-1937), he also undertook special studies in monetary theory and central banking in the United States and England.

+Cuaderno was a member of the Pan Xenia Fraternity.

+Early career

+Cuaderno formerly served as the general manager of the Philippine National Bank.
+During his time in the PNB beginning in 1926, Cuaderno handled the bank's legal cases following the financial crisis in the 1920s.
+During the 1930s, he, along with Miguel Unson and Rafael Corpus, was one of the advocates of establishing a central bank.
+In their book Economic Problems of the Philippines (1934), Cuaderno and Unson referenced the failure of the Philippine currency system in 1920 and 1921 stating that it failed to provide enough money.
+They also further reiterated the need for "an independent system" to perform "adequate management of currency."

-In 1934, he became a member of the Committee of “Seven Wise Men” which included Felimon Sotto, Norberto Romualdez, Manuel Roxas, Vicente Singson, Manuel Briones and Conrado Benitez who drafted the 1935 Philippine Constitution.
+In 1934, he became a member of the Committee of “Seven Wise Men” which included the father and chairman of the Constitution Filemon Sotto, Norberto Romualdez, Manuel Roxas, Vicente Singson Encarnacion, Manuel Briones and Conrado Benitez who drafted the 1935 Philippine Constitution.
 He was among the members of the Philippine delegation that traveled to the United States to submit the constitution to President Franklin D. Roosevelt for certification under the provisions of the Philippine Independence Act.
 While in the US, he was admitted to the practice of Law in Washington, D.C.
 (1935).

 He was made a member of the board, then acting general manager and later executive vice president of the Philippine National Bank until 1936.
 Thereafter, he served as chairman of the board of directors of the International Stock Exchange until 1938.
 Consequently, he served as first president of the Philippine Bank of Commerce.
 From June 1946 until December 1948, he served as Secretary of Finance under President Manuel A. Roxas.
 He was also a member of the National Economic Council (1946-1960) and chairman of the Economic Commission for Asia and the Far East (ECAFE) starting in 1948.